kfraser95/Fraserphere-2025-sim/Fraserphere-2025-sim-main/README.md

 This repository contains simulations used to validate the Fraserphere photonic relay system for 100 AU deep-space chains.

-A word from the auther, No idea how patent laws work and there was too much red tape sorrouding it where  after looking into it I just decided to have fun and publish these findings.
+A word from the author, No idea how patent laws work and there was too much red tape sorrounding it where after looking into it I just decided to have fun and publish these findings.
 Now we can let smarter people come along and make it.
-So for the sake of publishing all ideas and concepts are considered published and free use on the condition that I, Kyle Ross Fraser receive accredation and recognition for my contributions.
+So for the sake of publishing all ideas and concepts are considered published and free to use on the condition that I, Kyle Ross Fraser receive accredation and recognition for my contributions.

 The data streaming part of the system incorporates the following technologies,